Li357/hackmit-go/README.md

-# HackMIT Go Chrome Extension
+# HackMIT Go Extension

-A Chrome extension for https://go.hackmit.org/
+A ~~Chrome~~ cross-browser! extension for https://go.hackmit.org/

 Just type `go something` in the omnibar...